etijskens/wetppr/docs/vsc-infrastructure.md

 ...
 ```

-in a terminal.
+If the key is in sub-directory `.ssh` of you home directory, the `-i path/to/my/private-ssh-key` can be omitted.

 After the command is finished, you can use the terminal as if you were working on the login node.
 The
 current working directory will be a location in your file system on the cluster, rather than on your local machine.

 Vaughan has two login nodes. `login1-vaughan.hpc.uantwerpen.be` and `login2-vaughan.hpc.uantwerpen.be`.
 You can also
-use `login-vaughan.hpc.uantwerpen.be`, then the system will choose the login node with the highest availability.
+use `login-vaughan.hpc.uantwerpen.be`.
+Then the system will choose the login node with the highest availability.

 `Ssh` comes with a `.ssh/config` file that allows you to store the arguments of frequently used ssh commands.
 E.g.